node-apn/node-apn/doc/apn.markdown

 `function(errorCode, notification, device) { }`

 Emitted when a message has been received from Apple stating that a notification was invalid.
 If the notification is still in the cache it will be passed as the second argument, otherwise null.
+Where possible the associated `Device` object will be passed as a third parameter, however in cases where the token supplied to the module cannot be parsed into a `Buffer` the supplied value will be returned.

 For further information please read the section below on "Handling Errors".